intel-hpdd/device-scanner/IML.ScannerProxyDaemon/README.md

 ## Overview

-This service lessons on the device-scanner socket and when data is received it is encapsulated and sent over an authenticated HTTPS connection to the IML manager.
+This service listens on the device-scanner socket and when data is received, encapsulates and transmits over an authenticated HTTPS connection to the device-aggregator.